philippotto/analyze.js/Readme.md

 __Why aren't there any calls to jQuery/requireJS/XYZ?__

-At the moment there is a blacklist of common libraries and frameworks which don't get instrumented.
+At the moment there is a blacklist of common libraries and frameworks which don't get instrumented (```blacklist.txt```).
 Since these JavaScript files tend to get called __very__ often and are usually not of interest, they will be ignored.
 This enhances performance when running the analyzed webapp and when rendering the front-end.

 __Why is analyze.js so slow?__

 Presumably, your webapp uses a library/framework which gets called __very__ often, but isn't blacklisted (see the previous question).
-Please open an issue.
-The blacklist will be configurable in the near future.
-Additionally, I'm working on tuning performance.
+Please extend ```blacklist.txt``` or open an issue.
+Currently, I'm working on tuning performance.
+Maybe you want to check back in a few weeks.

 __Can I get notified about future releases of analyze.js?__